• Skip to primary navigation

 Quick Banoffee Curd (Banana & Toffee Curd) all the taste of Banoffee Pie in a jar!- Fab Food 4 All

-My head was swimming with so many variations of banana curd, I could add rum, go for a salted caramel flavour but in the end after doing a straw poll of my family I opted for banana and toffee flavour ie Banoffe.
+My head was swimming with so many variations of banana curd, I could add rum, or go for a salted caramel flavour but in the end, after doing a straw poll of my family I opted for banana and toffee flavour ie Banoff

 The toffee flavour comes from the inclusion of dark brown Muscovado sugar along with white granulated sugar and the inclusion of lemon juice and zest stops it from being overly sweet.
 You could always add rum or salt flakes to ring in the changes.